AddyRdz/Mongoose-CRUD-Lessons/04_model_associations.md

 });
 ```

-This kind of relationship will work just find.
+This kind of relationship will work just fine.
 But, let's use the `ObjectId` so that we can reference one model (e.g., Author) inside another model (e.g., Article).

 ## Update Articles Model